-• As agricultural education programs in high school expand throughout the state to southern counties like Mingo and Boone, there is a need for more teachers in these counties.
-Adding a program to West Virginia State University or expanding WVU's agricultural education program to the Beckley campus can help capture students coming out of the high school programs in the south and train them to be teachers in agricultural education.
-The Sustainable Agriculture Entrepreneurship program at WVU Keyser would also help to increase the number of agriculture professionals in the southern counties.
-Before fully committing to creating this program, a survey or something similar should be used to gauge interest in adding an agricultural education program in the state.
+As high school agricultural education programs expand throughout the state to southern counties like Mingo and Boone, more teachers will be needed in these areas.
+Adding a program to West Virginia State University or expanding WVU's agricultural education program at the Beckley campus can help capture students coming out of the high school programs in the south and train them to be teachers in agricultural education.
+The Sustainable Agriculture Entrepreneurship program at WVU Keyser could also help increase the number of agriculture professionals in the southern counties.
+However, before committing to the creation of such a program, a survey or something similar should be conducted to gauge interest and feasibility.

-The following are stakeholders that have been identified during the planning process.
+The following stakeholders were identified during the planning process.
 This is a starting point and not an exhaustive list.